solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ### Enable Envoy's gzip filter
-Optionally, you may choose to enable Envoy's gzip filter through Gloo Edge.
+Optionally, you may choose to enable Envoy's gzip filter through Gloo Gateway.
 More information on that can be found [here]({{% versioned_link_path fromRoot="/installation/advanced_configuration/gzip/" %}}).

 ### Set up an EDS warming timeout
 Set up the endpoints warming timeout to a non-zero value.
 More details [here](https://docs.solo.io/gloo-edge/latest/operations/upgrading/v1.3/#recommended-settings).